buchheimt/mooc_maestro/README.md

 A Sinatra web application for managing and tracking online courses.

 ## Getting Started
 Start by cloning this repo to your machine.
-Navigate into your local directory and execute:
+Navigate into your local repo and execute:

     $ bundle install